Commentary: How COVID-19 shaped this Singapore Cabinet line-up

 READ: Commentary: Older workers vulnerable to rising tide of retrenchment as ageist mindsets persist

-In that regard, the three new recruits into Cabinet with background in communications may be an asset if they can indeed work together to that end and help explain how Government functions especially during these difficult times.
+In that regard, the three new recruits into Cabinet with background in communications may be an asset if they can indeed work together and help explain how Government functions especially during these difficult times.

-Mr Tan Kiat How, former head of IMDA, will head up the government feedback unit called Reach while former Facebook and LinkedIn executive Alvin Tan and former SGSecure Programme Office head Eric Chua will be in the Ministry of Culture, Community and Youth that facilitates citizen engagement with young Singaporeans.
+Mr Tan Kiat How, former head of the Infocommunications Media Development Authority (IMDA), will head up the Government feedback unit Reach.
+Former Facebook and LinkedIn executive Alvin Tan and former SGSecure Programme Office head Eric Chua will be in the Ministry of Culture, Community and Youth that facilitates citizen engagement with young Singaporeans.

-They should lend themselves to efforts at the Ministry of Communications and Information, which has another medical practitioner, Dr Janil Puthucheary as Senior Minister of State there, to set out evidence that the evolving scientific knowledge as well as public health considerations have been critical in shaping a sustainable response to the pandemic.
+They should lend themselves to efforts at the Ministry of Communications and Information, which has another medical practitioner, Dr Janil Puthucheary, as Senior Minister of State to set out the evidence that the evolving scientific knowledge, as well as public health considerations, have been critical in shaping a sustainable response to the pandemic.

-Revealing in ways possible how the Government makes its decisions not just at the operational and tactical levels but also at the strategic level, and from the National Centre for Infectious Diseases and hospitals managing the outbreak right up to Cabinet, will reinforce the level of trust the public has in its management of the policy issues it entails.
+Revealing how the Government makes its decisions, not just at the operational and tactical levels but also at the strategic level, and offering perspectives from the National Centre for Infectious Diseases and hospitals managing the outbreak right up to Cabinet, will further reinforce the level of public trust in its decision-making.

-For example, is it possible to provide indication of the types of policy negotiations that has transpired between Singapore with other countries and multilateral organisations to moderate the international community’s current “high risk” assessment of Singapore, and how bilateral negotiations in facilitating green channels and cross-border travel are being conducted?
+For example,is it possible to provide more details in the types of policy negotiations that have transpired between Singapore with other countries and multilateral organisations to moderate the international community’s current “high risk” assessment of Singapore?
+And how bilateral negotiations in facilitating green channels and cross-border travel are being conducted?

-This was another theme in the opposition Progress Singapore Party’s (PSP) criticism of the Government’s management of infections in foreign worker dormitories – that its negligence of one area of risk, namely foreign worker infections, has meant Singapore has had to suffer universal travel bans and their economic ramifications.
+This was another theme in the opposition Progress Singapore Party’s (PSP) criticism of the Government’s management of infections in foreign worker dormitories - its negligence in one area of risk, namely foreign worker infections, meant Singapore has had to suffer universal travel bans and the economic ramifications.

 LISTEN: Singapore's relationship with migrant workers: It's complicated?